bcornec/wod-set/profile/ADMIN-GUIDE.md

 From an architecture perspective, we rapidly agreed that we would need multiple machines/services:
 ![Multiple servers/services](img/wod-infra-open-source.png "Multiple servers/services")
-- A frontend server to manage he workshop list and allow user registration
+- A frontend server to manage the workshop list and allow user registration
 - An API server coupled with the Database to orchestrate the platform
 - A backend server on which will run the JupyterHub service and where the Notebooks will be deployed
 - Appliances servers running the technology at work in the Notebook (optional)

-For our automation, we have playbooks that would perform:
+For our automation, we have Ansible playbooks that would perform:
 - Server configuration (based on an existing deployed Operating System with just git installed) including:
     - Repository Update
     - Apps Installation